-Educational Campaigns to Promote Awareness of Dating Violence, Domestic Violence, Sexual Assault and Stalking

-CU is committed to increasing the awareness of and preventing sexual violence.
-The University provides all incoming students and new employees with information intended to prevent sexual assault, domestic violence, dating violence, and stalking before it occurs through the changing of social norms and other approaches.
+Educational Campaigns to Promote Awareness of Dating Violence, Domestic Violence, Sexual Assault and Stalking violence, dating violence, and stalking before it occurs through the changing of social norms and other approaches.
 These sessions include a clear statement that CU prohibits such acts, their definitions under South Carolina law, the definition of consent, options for bystander intervention, information about risk reduction, and policies and procedures for responding to these incidents.
 Ongoing prevention and awareness campaigns are also offered throughout the year.